 - The student fails to meet eligibility criteria for reexamination, if offered by the course director.

-It is the decision of the Student Promotion and Graduation/Preclinical Promotions/Clinical Promotions/Academic Review Committee of each college/school/program to recommend a retake of a course.
-The committee, in conjunction with the approval of the department chair, program director and/or course coordinator, will determine the nature of the retake and the timeframe for completion of the repeated course.
-The course may be repeated at MWU or at an outside institution, if offered.
-The options for repeating a course at MWU may include a directed readings remedial course with examination, repeating the course in its entirety the next academic year, or taking a specially designed course that contains the appropriate student work hours needed to meet the credit hours of the failed course.
+It is the decision of the Student Promotion and Graduation/Preclinical Promotions/Clinical Promotions/Academic Review Committee of each college/program to recommend a retake of a course.
+The committee, in conjunction with the approval of the Department Chair, Program Director and/or course coordinator, will determine the nature of the retake and the timeframe for completion of the repeated course.
+The course may be repeated at Midwestern University or at an outside institution, if offered.
+The options for repeating a course at Midwestern University may include a directed readings remedial course with examination, repeating the course in its entirety the next academic year, or taking a specially designed course that contains the appropriate student work hours needed to meet the credit hours of the failed course.
 The repeat course must be completed in a regularly scheduled quarter.
 In either case, the student must be registered for the course and will be charged a flat rate of $1,500 per quarter for retake courses, individually or in aggregate, that total one to five credit hours and $3,000 per quarter for retake courses, individually or in aggregate, that total six credits or more.
-The Student’s Dean or Program Director will issue a Course Retake Plan Letter to the Student specifying the courses included in the Course Retake Plan.
+The College Dean or Program Director will issue a Course Retake Plan Letter to the student specifying the courses included in the Course Retake Plan.
 Only the courses in the Course Retake Plan Letter qualify for the retake tuition rate.
 Retake courses may be taken with additional non-retake courses during the same quarter.
 Applicable tuition rates will be applied to non-retake courses.
 A student will not be charged more than the full-time per quarter tuition rate during any quarter, except in the instance of course overload situations, including while completing a retake course or courses.
 The maximum allowable grade that can be earned as a course retake is determined by college policy.